ICJIA/nospaces-filename-fixer/audit-log.md

-# NoSpaces Bash Utility Audit Log
+# NoSpaces Shell Script Utility Audit Log

 ## Project Description
-NoSpaces is a bash utility script designed to clean up filenames by replacing spaces with underscores, removing single and double quotes, and setting appropriate file permissions (777).
+NoSpaces is a shell script utility designed to clean up filenames by replacing spaces with underscores, removing single and double quotes, and setting appropriate file permissions (777).
 The tool includes safety features such as preventing overwriting of existing files and requiring user confirmation before renaming.

 ## Technical Requirements
 - **Operating System**: Linux-based systems